 Is the human brain considered plastic?
 Yes, but unfortunately many people don’t know it.
-And, even though it’s been scientifically proven that the brain can structurally and functionally reorganize itself, many of us still live our lives as though we are stuck with whatever nature or God provided.
-Instead, ongoing studies now show that not only does our brain change in size and function throughout our lifetimes, certain areas compete for specific territory within the brain verifying a “use it or lose it” quality.
+And, even though science now proves that the brain can structurally and functionally reorganize itself, many of us still live our lives as though we are stuck with whatever nature or God provided.
+Instead, ongoing studies now show that not only does our brain change in size and function throughout our lifetimes; certain areas compete for specific territory within the brain verifying a “use it or lose it” quality.
 For those of us who want to continue to embrace the best life has to offer, we’d be wise to continue to grow our brains on a daily basis.

-Actually, there’s a very good reason why most of us don’t know that the brain is so plastic.
+There’s a very valid reason why most of us don’t know that the brain is so plastic.
 That’s because until the mid-1900s most scientists believed that the brain was a complex machine.
-If one part wore out, broke down or was damaged, little could be done about it.
+If one part wore out, broke down or was damaged, no solution existed.
 This idea of a machine-like brain was considered genetically predetermined or “fixed” and incapable of much change throughout a person’s lifetime.
 Even those scientists that admitted that there was a growth period for a child’s brain refused to acknowledge that growth beyond childhood was possible.
-That fixed way of seeing the brain, called “localizationism” also applied to the senses like seeing, hearing, taste, touch, smell and balance.
+That fixed way of seeing the brain called “localizationism” also applied to the senses like seeing, hearing, taste, touch, smell, and balance.
 And as happens with many scientific discoveries, even though there is now irrefutable proof that the brain and senses have an unexpectedly plastic nature, many refuse to accept the data.

 Norman Doidge explains it by saying that we used to think of our brains, “…as a container and learning as putting something into it.
 When we try to break a bad habit, we think the solution is to put something new into the container.
 But when we learn a bad habit, it takes over a brain map, and each time we repeat it, it claims more control of that map and prevents the use of that space for ‘good’ habits.
 That is why ‘un-learning’ is often a lot harder than learning…”

-Obviously there is a lot more to learn about our brain as a living, growing aspect of our physical selves.
+Obviously, there is a lot more to learn about our brain as a living, growing aspect of our physical selves.
 But if we start out knowing that we can grow and change our brains to create a happier and more meaningful life, then we will be off to a great start.
-During 2012, let’s all know that any habit that we want to change can be changed with effort.
+In the days ahead, let’s all know that any habit that we want to change can be changed with effort.
 Let’s also know that we can continue to learn and develop for our entire lives—and as long as we use it, we’ll never lose it!

 So often time it happens, we all live our life in chains, and we never even know we have the key. ~The Eagles, “Already Gone”